donlinglok1/stable-diffusion-webui-realtime-prompt-translate/README.md

 ## Installation
 1. Drop the `realtime_translate.py` into `stable-diffusion-webui/scripts` folder.
 2. Drop the `realtime_translate.js` into `stable-diffusion-webui/javascript` folder.
-3. Restart the sd-webui, the translate panel will show on bottom.
+3. Restart the sd-webui, the translating panel will show at the bottom.
 ![image](https://user-images.githubusercontent.com/6138806/197687618-ce757498-9d5e-418d-bd97-4a0a93e8a5ff.png)

 If you're using a Google Colab, you can add this in a code block before the one that starts the webui :